NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image

 • The thickness of the brake rotors should be measured to check if there are any significant changes.

-• The brake disc condition should be checked for the presence of any cracks, scratches, and damage.
+• The brake disc condition should be checked for any cracks, scratches, or damage.

-• The level of brake fluid should be checked to ensure there is not a leak.
+• The brake fluid level should be checked to ensure there is no leak.

 • The brake lines, steering system, and wheel bearings should also be inspected.